BagelHole/Bagel-Terraform-Templates/Bagel-Terraform-GCP-GitHub-Upload-Site/README.md

 ### Link to YAML file that deploys React.JS website to bucket
 - [YAML CLoud Build for React.JS App]()

+### Connect GitHub Repository to GCP
+- In GCP go to Cloud Build, and then to Triggers.
+- Click on Manage Repositories and add your GitHub Repo

 ## Terraform install
 If this is your first time using Terraform you will need to install it.
 [Link to install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).